thediveo/lxkns/docs/model.md

 > pid, user, uts, and time.
 There is no way for a process not to be associated
 > with exactly 7 (8) namespaces, one of each type.

+Finally, a process might be associated with a container.

+> [!WARNING] **lxkns** only associates the initial process of a container with
+> its container.
+It does **no** associate any child processes of an initial
+> container process with the container.

 ## PID Translation Map

 Another special feature of `lxkns` is translating a PID from one “PID”